-In preparing for the introduction of the General Data Protection Regulation (GDPR) and Data Protection Act 2018, the lawful basis of Processing (See Conditions of Processing, Appendix A) has been identified and documented within our school.
+In preparing for the introduction of the UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018, the lawful basis of Processing (See Conditions of Processing, Appendix A) has been identified and documented across all services within the Council that Process Personal Data.
 This information has been captured within the Information Asset Register which is retained on the MKI System.
 The Data Protection Officer must be consulted and approve any changes to the lawful basis of Processing.

 There are circumstances in which Personal Data may be further processed for purposes that go beyond the original purpose for which the Personal Data was collected.
-When deciding as to the compatibility of the new reason for Processing, guidance and approval must be obtained from the Information Governance Team before any such Processing may commence.
+When making a determination as to the compatibility of the new reason for Processing, guidance and approval must be obtained from the Information Governance Team before any such Processing may commence.